 Can I have two mortgages at once?

-Yes, if your lender approves it.
+Yes, you can have two mortgages at once if the lender approves it.

 SoFi Loan Products